Intellectual Property Rights

 Terms of the Mark Protection

-A registered mark shall receive legal protection for a period of 10 (ten) years from the filing date and may be extended for the same period.
-The extension application shall be submitted electronically or non-electronically in Indonesian by the mark owner or their proxy within a period of 6 (six) months prior to the expiration of the protection period for the registered mark and shall be imposed on a fee.
+A registered mark shall receive legal protection for a period of 10 (ten) years from its filing date and may be extended for the same period of time.
+The extension application must be submitted electronically or non-electronically, in Indonesian, by the mark owner or their proxy, within a period of 6 (six) months prior to the expiration of the protection period for the registered mark.
+This will also incur and shall be imposed on a fee.
 However, the extension application may still be submitted within a maximum period of 6 (six) months after the expiration of the protection period for the registered mark with the imposition of a fee and a fine in the amount of the extension fee.

 Transfer of Mark Rights

 Registered mark rights may be transferred or transferred due to: (i) inheritance; (ii) testament; (iii) waqf; (iv) grant; (v) agreement; or (vi) other reasons which are justified by laws and regulations.
-The transfer of registered mark rights by the mark owner who owns more than one registered marks which has similarity in its essence or in its entirety to similar goods and/or services may only be undertaken if all of the registered marks are transferred to the same party.
+The transfer of registered mark rights by the mark owner, who owns more than one registered mar, that is similar in essence or in its entirety to other goods and/or services, may only be undertaken conducted if all the registered marks are transferred to the same party.
 The transfer of registered mark rights shall be applied for the recordation to the MoLHR.
-The transfer of registered mark rights that has been recorded shall be announced in the Official Gazette of Marks.
+Once recorded, the transfer of registered mark rights, that has been recorded, will be announced in the Official Gazette of Marks.

 Geographical Indications